Azure/azure-quickstart-templates/quickstarts/microsoft.compute/vm-sql-existing-keyvault-update/README.md

 ---
 description: This template setup or update on an existing SQL Server Virtual Machine on Azure with the credentials secured by Azure Key Vault
 page_type: sample
 products:
 - azure
 - azure-resource-manager
+urlFragment: vm-sql-existing-keyvault-update
 languages:
 - json
 ---